Minor scale: Construction

 A harmonic minor scale can be built by lowering the 3rd and 6th degrees of the parallel major scale by one semitone.

 Because of this construction, the 7th degree of the harmonic minor scale functions as a leading tone to the tonic because it is a semitone lower than the tonic, rather than a whole tone lower than the tonic as it is in natural minor scales.

+Intervals

 The intervals between the notes of a harmonic minor scale follow the sequence below: